xiangmingcai/UnmixingInBatch.github.io/README.md

 For hardware requirement, a 16 GB RAM or higher is recommended.
 Be careful, big fcs file (>100 Mb) may crush the website.

-If you find it helpful, please remember to cite us in your work.
+If you find it helpful, please remember to cite the [UMOT project](https://github.com/xiangmingcai/UMOT) in your work.

 Enjoy! 😉